-For all interested, it is typically straightforward and a fairly common route to get an accounting job with a finance degree.
+It is typically straightforward and a fairly common route to get an accounting job with a finance degree.
 Whether or not this was the plan from the beginning is often irrelevant, as finances and accounting are two, highly interrelated disciplines.
-As such, educational accolades in one of these areas is often accepted in the other area’s work force.
+As such, educational background in one of these areas is often accepted in the other area’s workforce.
 Follow along for more on the interchangeability of finance and accounting.

 Finance Degree Offerings

-Earning a finance degree by no means imprisons the individual to only work in a job title containing the word finance.
+Earning a finance degree by no means limits you to only work in a job title containing the word finance.
 Quite the contrary, this area of major study is one of great applicability across a number of job fields.
-This is especially with regard to the closely related field of accounting.
+This is especially true in the field of accounting.

 In a finance degree, one will have likely completed many of the following types of collegiate-level courses.
-As can be seen, their applicability and relation to accounting is strong.
+As can be seen, their applicability and relation to accounting are strong.

 - Math Courses (through high-level, statistical reasoning)